brooksjoey/Daemon-Accord/README.md

 ## 🚀 Flexible Deployment Tiers

-Accord Engine scales from **starter deployments to enterprise-grade infrastructure**.
+Daemon Accord scales from **starter deployments to enterprise-grade infrastructure**.
 Choose the tier that matches your workload and infrastructure.

 <div align="center">